jamespmanning/emolt_manuscript/README.md

-This is the code JiM used in creating figures for eMOLT manuscript(s).
+This is the code JiM used in creating figures for eMOLT manuscript(s) after he retired from NOAA.
 The master manuscript is stored in the googledoc https://docs.google.com/document/d/1HujkwHigtDC1X4PbuHzIPGVUvYv6paPbJKAQRH40I5Q/edit?tab=t.0